ansys/pyfluent/doc/source/user_guide/offline/case_file.rst

 - **Extracts mesh data**
   The CaseReader can be used to extract mesh data.
-This example shows how to command a ``CaseFile`` object to read a case file and extract and use the mesh data:
+This example shows how to command a :obj:`~ansys.fluent.core.filereader.case_file.CaseFile` object to read a case file and extract and use the mesh data:

   .. code-block:: python